OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Proposed Method

 Further, inspired by VICReg~\cite{vicreg}, we employ two regularization terms: Variance ($var$) and Covariance ($cov$), using $q_s$ and $q_t$ independently in both branches of the model's architecture mainly to avoid any possibility of collapse.
-The final objective for OPTiML is formulated in Eq.~\eqref{eq:final}, where $\alpha$, $\beta$, and $\eta$, are hyperparameters.
+The final objective for OTCXR is formulated in Eq.~\eqref{eq:final}, where $\alpha$, $\beta$, and $\eta$, are hyper-parameters.

 By iteratively refining the representations through CV-SIM and aligning them using OT, the method establishes a mechanism that inherently promotes dense semantic invariance while fostering view-invariant features.
 The result is a set of representations that capture not only the details specific to each view but also the essential semantic content that is consistent across views.